Rosuav/MustardMine/README.md

 * Permit over-long tweets to be sent in pieces.
 When the scheduled time hits, send the tweet pieces (split on any whitespace? prioritize newline??) and chain them as replies, which currently isn't possible in the MM UI.
+* Minor CSS highlight on mouseover for tag/game picker pls

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.